 Marble importer, Mr John Mellocco of Sydney, showed his appreciation for a commissioned painting by Robert by arranging for the block to be cut and delivered – a gift of a lifetime.
 In appreciation, Robert chose a unique subject, with the figure using as much of the block as possible.
 In the end, the wastage was limited to a small slip on one side: the figure touched the edges of the block on five out of six sides.

-The piece is for sale, with a minimum price [it may one day be put to auction] of $92,000.
-It is located in Robert's studio on the South Coast of NSW.
+The piece is for sale.
+It is located in Robert’s studio on the South Coast of NSW.
 Email your enquiry here to purchase.

 This photograph shows the completed work.
 Jesus is standing on the cross; his right hand holds the hammer.
 His left hand, not seen from this viewpoint, is nailed to the thinner wooden crossbeam.

 Marble is formed by sea creatures and shells deep beneath the ocean, which solidifies and is then thrust upward where it is available to quarry.
 “It is like carving solid moonlight,” says Robert, and adds interestingly that the stone is always cool to the touch – even when in direct sunlight.

 And now the artist is well and truly committed to releasing the figure.
 An intense bond of what can only be described as love exists now between artist and figure.